Skip to main content

 Good to Know

-OTs work in a many different places, including hospitals, schools, patient homes, clinics, rehab facilities, and nursing homes.
+OTs work in many different places, including hospitals, schools, patient homes, clinics, rehab facilities, and nursing homes.

 Reviewed by: KidsHealth Medical Experts